 The most common questions I get asked through this blog are; what’s on my digital nomad packing list, how I find cheap flights, and what credit cards I use when abroad.
 So I’ve put together my packing list and recommendations, including pretty much everything I use to book my travel, what I take when I travel, and what gear I use when I work, which should answer all of those questions in one guide.

 Is this packing list right for you?
 Maybe, maybe not.
 I’m a slow traveller – I find staying around one month per place is good for me to understand a place and benefit from economies of scale.
-I travel minimally (but like 20Kg minimally), I’m not a one small backpack type of guy.
+I travel minimally (but like 20Kg one large suitcase minimally), but I’m not a one small backpack type of guy.
 And over the years I’ve started packing things that I’ve found I can’t live without (like coffee equipment), which means I always check a bag when I fly.

-There seems to be lots of focus within the digital nomad scene on minimal luggage, flying carry-on only, buying (ridiculous) travel clothing you don’t need to wash, and flight hacking.
+There seems to be lots of focus within the digital nomad scene on minimal luggage, flying carry-on only, buying (IMO ridiculous) travel clothing you don’t need to wash, and flight hacking.
 I don’t dick about with any of that stuff, I consider most of it a massive waste of time or money or opportunity cost.

 My Digital Nomad Packing List

 Business Tools I Use